marcusmerkel/tennis/README.md

 ##### formatTime.js

 Takes an "hour" argument (between 8 and 22) and returns the according pendant between 8 AM and 10 PM.

+##### formatDate.js

+Takes a date object and returns a date string in the format yyyy-mm-dd.

 ##### getCookie.js